zopefoundation/Zope/docs/zdgbook/Security.rst

   user does not possess a role that has been granted the permission in question, access is denied.

-- not directly part of the security policy, but also important is the rule, that objects can only be published if they have a doc string.
+- objects can only be published if they have a doc string.
+This restriction exists outside the security policy itself.

 As we delve further into Zope security within this chapter, we'll see